Big Raven Plateau: Mount Edziza

 Mount Edziza is a nearly symmetrical volcanic cone containing a nearly flat summit with an ice-filled, 2 km in diameter crater.
-The symmetry of the volcano is broken by several steep-sided lava domes, including Sphinx Dome, Glacier Dome, Triangle Dome and The Pyramid.
+The symmetry of the volcano is broken by several steep-sided lava domes, including The Pyramid and the Sphinx, Glacier and Triangle domes.
 Surrounding the summit crater is a circular ridge breached to the east by active cirques where the remains of several lava lakes are exposed inside the crater.
 The ridge is partially exposed above the ice cap as a discontinuous series of spires and serrated nunataks; spires forming the southern end of the ridge are the highest.
 Although the eastern side of Mount Edziza has been deeply dissected by glacial erosion, less dissection has taken place on the southern and northwestern flanks of the volcano.
-Extending northwest from the northwestern flank of Mount Edziza is Pillow Ridge, which is named after its exposures of pillow lava.
+Extending northwest from the northwestern flank of Mount Edziza is Pillow Ridge, so-named for its exposures of pillow lava.

 About 3 km south of the summit is Ice Peak, the southern peak of Mount Edziza.
-This prominent pyramid-shaped horn has an elevation of 2500 m and is the glacially eroded remains of an older stratovolcano whose northern flank is buried under the younger edifice of Mount Edziza.
-The southern and western flanks of Ice Peak are approximal to those of the original stratovolcano whereas the eastern flank has been almost completely destroyed by headward erosion of glacial valleys.
-At its climax, the stratovolcano had a symmetrical profile and contained a small crater at its summit; the current summit is an erosional remnant etched from the eastern crater rim.
+This prominent pyramid-shaped horn has an elevation of 2500 m and is the glacially eroded remains of an older stratovolcano.
+The northern flank of this volcano is overlain by the younger edifice of Mount Edziza.
+In contrast, the eastern flank has been almost completely destroyed by headward erosion of glacial valleys.
+The southern and western flanks are nearly identical to those of the original stratovolcano.
+At its climax, the Ice Peak volcano had a symmetrical profile and contained a small crater at its summit; the current summit is an erosional remnant etched from the eastern crater rim.